medchakkir/Quote_of_the_Week/README.md

 ## Contributing

-Feel free to contribute to this project by:
+Feel free to submit issues and enhancement requests!

-1. Adding more inspirational quotes to `quotes.txt`
-2. Improving the email formatting
-3. Adding new features or functionality

 ## License